 Community Collaboration

-Shana collaborates with the Florida Harm Reduction Collective, a state-wide organization committed to improving syringe access, overdose prevention, and healthcare for people who use drugs.
+Shana is part of the Florida Harm Reduction Collective, a non-profit organization committed to improving overdose prevention, syringe access, and healthcare for people who use drugs across Florida.

-Shana collaborates and volunteers with IDEA Orlando, the syringe services program of Orange County, Florida.
+Shana has collaborated and volunteered with IDEA Orlando, the syringe services program of Orange County, Florida.
 One of only a handful of such programs in the state, IDEA Orlando opened in July 2021 and is run by Hope & Help.

 Professional Service

-Shana is the Vice Chair and former Chair of the Society for Medical Anthropology's Alcohol, Drugs, and Tobacco Study Group (ADTSG).
+Shana is an active member and former Chair of the Society for Medical Anthropology's Alcohol, Drugs, and Tobacco Study Group (ADTSG).
 The mission of ADTSG is to facilitate communication and collaboration among anthropologists who study of alcohol, tobacco, drugs across cultures.

 Shana founded the Florida Medical Anthropology Network (FMAN) in 2018.
 The network facilitates conversations among medical anthropologists working or researching in Florida, and aims to establish connections, communicate research, and share information about local health-related issues and initiatives.